Employers

 Where an employee is using leave entitlements (such as sick leave) to cover the first week after a non-work-related injury, their leave balance should not be reduced, and they should be paid for the public holiday.

-If you are paying first-week compensation to an employee, and the employee is entitled to a paid public holiday during that week, you should pay them their full (or , where applicable) for the public holiday, not 80 percent of that amount.
+If you are paying first-week compensation to an employee, and the employee is entitled to a paid public holiday during that week, you should pay them their full The amount an employee would have been paid if they’d worked on a public holiday, alternative holiday, or on a day they took sick leave, family violence leave or bereavement leave.
+The daily average of the employee’s total gross earnings over the past 52 weeks.

 ACC payments